obenland/the-bootstrap/readme.txt

 = 1.7.0 =
 * Changed site title and description transport method to postMessage in Theme Customizer
+* Added response.js forthe use of media queries in InternetExplorer 6-8

 = 1.6.0 =
 * Added a Gallery Widget for sidebars